jordifierro/pachatary-android/README.md

 code for Abidria project.
-This simple app aims to be a reference to discover interesting places and also to record our past experiences, sharing content with other people.
+This simple app aims to be a reference to discover interesting places and also to record our past exploreExperiences, sharing content with other people.

 Application domain is composed by `scenes`,